feltus/hpc_genomics_assignment/README.md

    - Complete results summary report

 ### **Submission Instructions:**
-- Item Submit your Parts 1-4 deliverables files through Canvas in a single double compressed (tar + gzip = tarball).
+Submit your Parts 1-4 deliverables files through Canvas in a single double compressed (tar + gzip = tarball).
 Please put each Part in a seperate directory.
 Include:
     - Sub Item All scripts and configuration files
     - Sub Item Results directory with all output files
     - Sub Item Comprehensive analysis report (PDF)
     - Sub Item README text file with execution instructions

 * Late submissions will be subject to the policy in the syllabus.